Two Trainer Workouts You Haven't Tried

 Your intervals can vary in length from 10-60 minutes depending on your goals, but the main idea here is to switch up the cadence every few minutes.
 You can do a progressive tempo where you start at 60 rpm and every 5 minutes increase the cadence by 20 rpm.
 Or you can alternate every few minutes between a low (50-60 rpm) and a high (100+) cadence.

 What's the point of all this cadence changing madness?
 Simply put, at different cadences you recruit different muscles.
 By cycling through cadences, we can train all of the muscle fibers in your body and make them more resilient and efficient.
-If you always ride at 80 rpm, you're always using the same muscles in the same way, if we change it up, you will learn to recruit all your muscles efficiently for unlimited power!
+If you always ride at 80 rpm, you're always using the same muscles in the same way, if we change it up, you will learn to recruit all your muscles efficiently for more power.

 The other bonus is that it keeps your mind occupied.
 You may find that a 20 minute tempo interval feels more like 10 if you switch up the cadences!